 A number of the Company's accounting policies and disclosures require the determination of fair value, for both financial and non-financial assets and liabilities.
 Where applicable, further information about the assumptions made in determining fair values is disclosed in the notes specific to that asset or liability.

 The following sets out the Company's basis of determining fair values:

 a.
 Trade and other receivables

-The fair value of trade and other receivables approximates their carrying value due to their short term nature.
+The fair value of trade and other receivables approximates its carrying values due to its short term nature.

 b.
 Cash